Last Updated on January 11, 2026

 Chickpea flour, also known as garbanzo bean flour, is packed with nutrients that make it a fantastic choice for baking.
 Here are some of its key benefits:

-- Rich in Protein: Chickpea flour is high in protein, making it a great option for vegetarians and vegans.
+- Rich in Protein: Chickpea flour is high in protein, making it an excellent option for vegetarians and vegans.

 - Fiber Content: It is loaded with dietary fiber, which helps with digestion and keeps you feeling full longer.